 Federal agencies in diverse areas of regulation have developed third-party programs to assess whether regulated entities are in compliance with regulatory standards and other requirements.
 Through these programs, third parties are charged with assessing the safety of imported food, children's products, medical devices, cell phones and other telecommunications equipment, and electrical equipment used in workplaces.
 Third parties also ensure that products labeled as organic, energy-efficient, and water-efficient meet applicable federal standards.
-In these regulatory third-party programs, regulated entities generally contract with third parties to carry out product testing, facility inspections, and other regulatory compliance assessment activities in the place of regulatory agencies.
+In these regulatory third-party programs, third parties carry out product testing, facility inspections, and other regulatory compliance assessment activities in the place of regulatory agencies.
 Regulatory agencies take on new roles in coordinating and overseeing these third-party actors.